NextronSystems/asgard-manual/administration/agent.rst

 Starting with macOS Big Sur (v11.0), Apple requires software developers to notarize applications.

-Due to the nature of the ``asgard2-agent`` installer, which is generated on installation time and making it unique for each new installation, it's currently not possible to notarize the installer.
+Due to the nature of the ``asgard2-agent`` installer, which is generated during installation time on your Management Center, and making it unique for each Management Center installation, it iss currently not possible to notarize the installer.

-This document aims to describe possible workarounds intended to be a reference for IT Administrators or IT packaging teams to bypass Apple verifications and install the personalized asgard2-agents on their macOS Big Sur (or newer) workstations.
+This document aims to describe possible workarounds, intended to be a reference for IT administrators or IT packaging teams to bypass Apple verifications and install the personalized ``asgard2-agents`` on macOS Big Sur (or newer) workstations.

 .. warning::
    Executing any of the workarounds described in this document puts your system at risk for a short period of time.
 This document will deactivate global security mechanisms of the operating system, which are intended to protect the integrity of the system.
+Please make sure to follow the below steps carefully and enable those security mechanisms after you are done.

-Please always keep in mind to check your systems after performing any of the described actions to ensure that all security mechanisms are in place and are re-activated after performing the described actions.
+Please always keep in mind to check your system after performing any of the described actions, to ensure that all security mechanisms are in place and are re-activated after performing the described actions.

 Please follow the below steps to install the ASGARD Agent on macOS.